 Complete the major coursework, a minimum of 18 semester units (or between 12 and 17.5 units in a low-unit certificate), prescribed in a State Chancellor’s Office approved Certificate of Achievement.

-Complete all applicable coursework in a state approved Certificate of Achievement with no less than a “C” or “P” in each course.
+Complete all applicable coursework in a state approved Certificate of Achievement with no less than a “C” or “P” (formerly “CR”) in each course.

 Achieve a cumulative GPA of no less than 2.0 in all degree-applicable college work.